-Download this form is you wish to determine equipment operating qualifications and driving experience of a service member.
-The military service members released from their operating duties complete this form, which is then reviewed by their commanding officers.
+Download this form if you wish to determine the equipment operating qualifications and driving experience of a service member.

 This is a source document for the Electronic Military Personnel Office (eMILPO), which is used for documenting personnel movements within units when performing a permanent change of the station (PCS) or carrying out temporary duty.

 This form is used to score, track and calculate the results of the Army Physical Fitness Tests to see if the service member passed the requirements.

 This form is used by supervisors to report any accident that happened on U.S. Army grounds and resulted in a serious injury, death or damage to property and equipment.

 This is an official form that records the results of foreign language proficiency tests undergone by U.S. Army personnel.

 This is a version of a service member's individual record brief used for recording assignment and family data and information about service and training.